danielfett/bluebattery.py/README.md

 Use `--collect` to get a more concise MQTT output using JSON objects.

-use `--prefix BBX` to pass a specific device name.
+Use `--prefix BBX` to pass a specific device name.
 Here in example BBX

 For using the bb_mqtt as deamon [described here](asDeamon.md)